Anshul-Sonpure/CypressFramework/README.md

 ### Comprehensive Testing
 This framework is designed to support various testing types:

 - UI Testing: UI tests are located under the e2e folder.
-Each test file typically follows the naming convention Test<pageclassname>.cy.js, where <pageclassname> represents the page being tested.
+Each test file typically follows the naming convention Test"pageclassname".cy.js, where "pageclassname" represents the page being tested.

 - API Testing: API tests are located in the e2e/apiTest folder.
 These tests utilize the apiconfig.json file for endpoint configuration and the apiUtils.js utility functions for common API interactions.